Farm to School

 Within CEFS’ mission is to build a healthier food system across North Carolina, and we believe that community-driven efforts are the heart of improving the health and wellness for children and communities.
 We also believe that structural efforts and policy support can aid communities in making their programs work to the benefit of all those they serve.
 We aim to contribute to the multitude of efforts, large and small, across NC to make all schools places that nurture healthy food cultures.

 Farm to School in NC

 Despite this, there are many challenges to overcome.
 Twenty-seven percent of children in North Carolina are designated as food insecure.
 Racial inequity and poverty plague our state and country and are root causes of child hunger and food insecurity.
-FoodCorps recognizes that in order for children to be healthy and well-fed, communities must be engaged to address issues of education and access.
-FoodCorps NC partners with county Cooperative Extension offices, non-profit organizations, school nutrition services, and many others to tap the local knowledge of folks already on the ground doing change-making work.
+We recognize that in order for children to be healthy and well-fed, communities must be engaged to address issues of education and access.
+Our partners in Farm to School—the Department of Instruction, the NC Department of Agriculture, the department of Health, Cooperative Extension and its county offices, non-profit organizations, school nutrition services, farmers, parents, and many others—work collectively to build on the local knowledge of folks already on the ground doing change-making work.

 CEFS is a founding member and an active member of the steering committee in the Farm to School Coalition of NC and Tes Thraves also serves as the NC core partner and a peer mentor for the National Farm to School Network.

 - Farm to School Coalition of NC: Tes Thraves firstname.lastname@example.org, Tracey Bates Tracey.Bates@dpi.nc.gov, Heather Barnes Heather.Barnes@ncagr.gov